MLeidel/myc/README.md

 <a name="list_copy"></a>
 ### void list_copy(list lst, size_t element, char *str)
->After creating a new list use this to
+>After creating a new list use this to initialize
-initialize an element with a string literal.
+or change an element with a string literal.

 ```c
     list my_list = list_def(5, 32);